Allergy prevention frequently asked questions (FAQs)

 In children with confirmed cow's milk and soy allergy, special formula can be prescribed by a doctor.

-Food restrictions should be discussed and supervised by your doctor, who may also recommend you see a dietitian.
+Food restrictions should be discussed and supervised by your doctor, who may also recommend a dietitian.

-No. Studies have shown that the use of soy milk or goats milk formula does not prevent the development of allergies in children.
+No. Studies have shown that the use of soy milk or goats milk formula does not prevent development of food allergies in children.

 Should I avoid pets?